yannis/discoteca-demo/README.md

 Let's add the possibility to destroy an artist.

-This time we don't need an artist, a simple controllers/artists.js action is enough.
+This time we don't need a route, a simple 'delete' action defined in controllers/artists.js action is enough.

 ```
 import Ember from 'ember';